alexcoward/alexcoward.github.io/_posts/2019-08-25-first-post.markdown

 date:   2019-08-25 11:38:49 -0700
 categories: jekyll update
 ---
-Hi There today I got Jekyll up and running with a non default theme.
-It was quite annoying I must say.
+Hi There, today I got Jekyll up and running with a non default theme.
+It was quite annoying I must say, primarily because of the modifications needed to support a new theme.

 Eventually I got it up and running but here are some of the issues I saw: